Born addicted: The number of opioid-addicted babies is soaring

 After birth, children exposed to drugs in the womb experience a multitude of symptoms, including tremors and seizures.
 Even after being released from the hospital, some children may still have to be treated with medication and physical therapy.
 It can cost upwards of $60,000 to treat one baby.

-Not enough is known about the longterm effects of NAS, Dr. Hollinger said.
+Not enough is known about the long-term effects of NAS, Hollinger said.
 Children with NAS may experience developmental delays, or attention problems later in life.
 Some research has found that children with NAS are more likely to end up in the foster care system.

-"[It's not] something that is going to be easily fixed," Dr. Hollinger said.
+"[It's not] something that is going to be easily fixed," Hollinger said.

 "When I was first just seeing one or two babies at a time with this condition, my natural reaction was, 'How could this mom let this happen?'," he said, as Jayden whimpered in his bassinet.
 "How could she put her baby through this?"